kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 Search includes three different APIs: `NSUserActivity`, `CoreSpotlight` and web markup.
 Chapter 2 covered `NSUserActivity` and `CoreSpotlight`; it's well worth a read through that chapter if you haven't done so already.

-Search results that appear in Spotlight and in Safari can now include content from native apps in iOS 9, and you can use Web markup to get your app's content to surface in those search results.
+Search results that appear in Spotlight and in Safari can now include content from native apps in iOS 9, and you can use web markup to get your app's content to surface in those search results.
 If you have a website that mirrors your app's content, you can mark up its web pages with standards-based markup, Smart App Banners, and universal links your native app understands.

 Apple's web crawler, lovingly named "Applebot", will then crawl your website and index your mobile links.
 When iOS users search for relevant keywords, Apple can surface your content _even if users don't have your app installed_.
-In other words, optimizing your markup on your site helps you earn new downloads in an organic fashion.
+In other words, optimizing your markup on your site helps you get new downloads organically.

 ### Making your website discoverable